mifwar/key-bee/CONTRIBUTING.md

-# Contributing to Keybind TUI
+# Contributing to Key Bee

 Thanks for your interest in contributing!
 Here's how you can help.